Grassland dynamics and conservation in a changing world

 First complete call

 The 17th Eurasian Grassland Conference (EGC) will take place in Tolosa, Spain from 12 to 18 September 2022.
 The conference is organized by the EDGG and the University of the Basque Country.
 It is supported by the IAVS, the Basque Government, Gipuzkoa Provincial Council, the Town Council of Tolosa, the University of the Basque Country, the Government of Navarre and Hazi (Public agency for rural, coastal and food development).
 The theme of the 17th EGC is Grassland dynamics and conservation in a changing world.
 The conference aims to improve our knowledge of the diversity and management of Palaearctic grasslands in face of global change.
-We intend to emphasize the following topics in four sessions:
+We intend to emphasize the following topics in five sessions:

 1. Succession and species turnover in abandoned grasslands